 Library services are not seen within local government as being innovative.
 We know that’s lack of investment, but it’s the way it is.
 Councils are investing in bins that are more innovative than libraries.

 Open data is seen as innovation.
 It may not be, realistically it fits naturally as an extension of library work, but anyway, libraries need to lead.
 Not wait to be the only ones left in local government not doing it.
 Doing this would mean:

 - Being in control of workload.
 If services wait to do it then it’s far more likely to be imposed upon them.
 That’s harder to manage.

 - Access to funding.
 Councils are investing in open data.
 Open data project managers, programmes, online portals.
-None of that money is coming to libraries because people don’t believe that libraries have anything to do with providing data to the public.
+None of that money is coming to libraries.

 - Career success.
 Managers can be careerists.
 Not in a negative way, but they haven’t randomly fallen into management roles.
 There’s nothing like leading an innovative service to help a career.

 5. Higlight existing policy

 In local government there are requirements for certain datasets to be made open, as a minimum.
 These are laid out as part of the Local Government Transparency Code 2015.
-The code goes further than specific datasets, and states:
+The code also states:

 in principle all data held and managed by local authorities should be made available to local people unless there are specific sensitivities (eg. protecting vulnerable people or commercial and operational considerations) to doing so.
 It encourages local authorities to see data as a valuable resource not only to themselves, but also their partners and local people.

 This is not ambiguous, it’s what services need to be doing.
 But policies shouldn’t be a stick to beat people with, they’re informative and formed through evidence.
-It’s important for all members of a service to know about these policies.
-They can then take the policy as a starting point and formulate their own reasons for following it.
+The policy can be taken as a starting point and services can formulate their own additional reasons for following it.